thutahw/tp/docs/UserGuide.md

     ![changemonth](images/changeMonth.png)<br>
     *Figure 4.3.2a Changing the month to September*

 #### 4.3.3.
-View schedule of a day: `day`
+Switch to a particular day: `day`
-You can use this command to display the schedule (and hence all appointments) on a particular day.
+You can use this command to select a particular day, and display its schedule (with all appointments within the day).

 Parameter Name | Description
 ---------------|------------